lve-org/lve/repository/reliability/timestamps/openai--gpt-35-turbo/README.md

 ### ChatGPT does not always reliably produce timestamps in a simple given format.

+When prompted to only produce timestamps or `ERROR` for a given input, ChatGPT sometimes produces other outputs.

 **Description**: `The model does not reliably return timestamps in the correct format.`

 **Model**: `gpt-3.5-turbo`